Stacie Terry-Hutson

-Stacie Lynne Terry-Hutson (born October 8, 1976) is an American basketball coach and former player who is currently the head women's basketball coach at San Diego State University.
+Stacie Lynne Terry-Hutson (born October 8, 1976) is an American college basketball coach and former player who is the head coach of the San Diego State Aztecs women's basketball team at San Diego State University (SDSU).

 Early life, education, and pro basketball career

 Born Stacie Lynne Terry in San Diego, Terry-Hutson graduated from El Capitan High School in nearby Lakeside in 1994.
 At the University of Texas at Arlington, Terry-Hutson was a four-year guard for the Texas–Arlington Mavericks from 1994 to 1998.
 As a junior in 1996–97, Terry started all 28 games and averaged 10.3 points and 5.6 rebounds.
 In her senior season of 1997–98, Terry-Hutson was the team's leading scorer with 17.4 points and averaged 4.4 rebounds.

 In 1998–99, Terry-Hutson played one season of pro basketball for the Polish team Polonia Phoenix, averaging 12.0 points and 6.0 rebounds.

 Coaching career

 Assistant coach (1999–2013)

 In 1999, Terry-Hutson returned to UT Arlington women's basketball to be a graduate assistant.
 Then from 2000 to 2003, Terry-Hutson was an assistant coach at Louisville under head coach Martin Clapp.
 Clapp resigned from Louisville after the 2002–03 season.
 Terry subsequently became assistant coach at Dayton for the 2003–04 season under Jim Jabir.

 On September 17, 2004, Terry-Hutson became an assistant coach at Illinois under Theresa Grentz.
-After Grentz retired following the 2006–07 season, Terry-Hutson moved to Southern Miss on July 23, 2007 as an assistant coach under Joye Lee-McNelis.
+After Grentz retired following the 2006–07 season, Terry-Hutson moved to Southern Miss on July 23, 2007, as an assistant coach under Joye Lee-McNelis.
 The 2007–08 Southern Miss team finished the season 21–14 with a third round appearance in the 2008 Women's National Invitation Tournament.

 Terry-Hutson was an assistant coach at UCLA from 2008 to 2011 and LSU from 2011 to 2013.